 The Department of Business and Professional Regulation licenses and regulates more than one million Florida businesses and professionals, from real estate agents, veterinarians, and accountants to contractors and cosmetologists.
 Our mission is to license efficiently and regulate fairly.

-The next license renewal cycles end October 31 and November 30.
-Affected license types include some cosmetology, landscape architecture, auctioneer, asbestos businesses, and building code administrator licensees.
+The next license renewal cycles end on March 31.
+Affected license types include Alcoholic Beverages and Tobacco and Real Estate.
 Please check your license to ensure you renew by the deadline!

 DBPR offers several programs for active duty military members, veterans and their spouses to help them gain a license in Florida.
 To learn more about the military benefits offered by DBPR, visit the Military Services Page.

-DBPR has received notification of a delinquent account telephone scam targeting licensees.
-Be aware that we do not contact licensees for credit card or bank account information.
-If you receive a suspicious phone call from someone claiming to be from the Department, please hang up and verify the status of your account by contacting our Customer Contact Center at 850.487.1395.
+DBPR has received notification of an employee rights poster scam targeting licensees.
+If you receive a suspicious letter from someone claiming to be the Florida Human Resources Compliance regarding a fine, please disregard the fine and contact your local law enforcement agency immediately.
+For questions regarding the status of your license, please call our Customer Contact Center at 850.487.1395.

 The Department of Business and Professional Regulation licenses and regulates more than one million Florida businesses and professionals, from real estate agents, veterinarians and accountants to contractors and cosmetologists.
 Our mission is to license efficiently and regulate fairly.